-The role of line managers

-Our SoBC, policies and procedures apply to everyone, whatever their role or seniority.
+Our SoBC, policies, and procedures apply to everyone, whatever their role or seniority.
 Managers are key role models of the SoBC.
-If you manage people, you must ensure that all your line reports read the SoBC and receive the guidance, resources and training they need to understand what is expected of them.
+If you manage people, you must ensure that all your line reports read the SoBC and receive the guidance, resources, and training they need to understand what is expected of them.

+If you are a line manager, you have an additional duty to escalate any concerns brought to your attention to Legal Affairs.
+Those who ignore such concerns, or stop or discourage someone from Speaking Up, could face disciplinary action.

-Line managers are expected to:
+Line Managers are Expected to:

-- know BAT's ethos and stand up for what is right - coach their team to ensure they know how to 'Deliver with Integrity' and recognize consistent behaviors - role model respect in the workplace - foster an environment in which concerns are freely raised without fear of retaliation - raise concerns when appropriate to do so No exception or compromise No line manager has authority to order or approve any action contrary to the SoBC, or against the law.
+- know BAT's ethos and stand up for what is right; - coach their team to ensure they know how to 'Deliver with Integrity' and recognize consistent behaviors; - role model respect in the workplace; - foster an environment in which their team feels free to raise concerns without fear of retaliation; and - raise concerns when appropriate to do so.

+No Exception or Compromise

+No line manager has authority to order or approve any action contrary to the SoBC, or against the law.
 In no circumstances will we allow our standards to be compromised for the sake of results.
 How you deliver is as important as what you deliver.

-If a manager orders you to do something in breach of the SoBC or the law, raise this with higher management, your local LEX Counsel or a 'Designated Officer' (gdo@bat.com).
-You can also report the matter through our confidential Speak Up hotline if you do not feel able to speak to someone internally.
-Ethical decisionmaking Our SoBC cannot cover every possible situation you may encounter, and it's important that you know how to choose the right course of action.
+If a manager orders you to do something in breach of the SoBC or the law, raise this with higher management, your local Legal Counsel or a 'Designated Officer' (gdo@bat.com).
+You can also report the matter through our confidential Speak Up hotline if you do not feel able to speak to someone internally (bat.com/speakuphotlines).

+Using Your Own Ethical Judgment

+Our SoBC cannot cover every possible situation you may encounter, and it's important that you know how to choose the right course of action.
 If you are in an ethically difficult or uncertain situation, follow the guide below.

-ntroduction
+- 2. Speak Up

-ightarrow Speak Up
+2 Speak Up

-Social and environment

-Personal and business integrity

-External stakeholders

-Corporate assets and financial integrity

-National and international trade

-Glossar

 Speak Up

-12 Group Speak Up policy
+Speak Up

-Group Speak Up policy It can take courage to Speak Up about wrongdoing.
-This Speak Up policy is there to support you in doing so, and give you trust and confidence in how we will treat your concerns.
-We encourage you to Speak Up Anyone working for or with the Group who is concerned about actual or suspected wrongdoing at work (whether in the past, occurring or likely to happen) should Speak Up.
-This includes Employees, contractors, contingent workers, business partners, customers, suppliers and their workers.
+It can take courage to Speak Up about wrongdoing.
+The Speak Up process is there to support you in doing so, and give you trust and confidence in how we will treat your concerns.

+We Encourage You to Speak Up

+Anyone working for or with the Group who is concerned about actual or suspected wrongdoing at work (whether in the past, occurring, or likely to happen) should Speak Up.

+This includes Employees, contractors, contingent workers, business partners, customers, Suppliers, and their workers.

+Examples of Wrongdoing

-Examples of wrongdoing Examples of wrongdoing include:
+Examples of wrongdoing include: